Compare car insurance for the self-employed

 What type of car insurance do I need if I’m self-employed?

 If you’re self-employed and your car is just for personal use – like visiting friends or going to the shops – regular car insurance will cover you.
 If you use your car to commute to work, you may need to add cover for commuting.

-But if you use your car for work purposes, perhaps you’re a care worker who drives to visit patients, you’ll need to have business car insurance.
-You’ll also need to make sure any employees driving their own vehicles for work are covered for business use.
+But if you use your car for work purposes, for example if you’re a care worker who drives to visit patients, you’ll need to have business car insurance.
+Also, you’ll need to make sure any employees driving their own vehicles for work are covered for business use.